reown-com/a2/README.md

 are quite happy with it.
 Some things to know, if you're evaluating the library for production use:

+* Do not open new connections for every request.
+Apple will treat it as Denial of Service attack and block the sending IP address.
+When using the same `Client` for multiple requests, the `Client` keeps the connection alive if pushing steady traffic through it.

-* For one app, one connections is quite enough already for certain kind of loads.
+* For one app, one connection is quite enough already for certain kind of loads.
 With http2 protocol, the events are asynchronous and the pipeline can hold several outgoing requests at the same time.
 The biggest reason to open several connections is for redundancy, running your sender service on different